say4n/infinity/README.md

 Integer::pow(c, d) :: Integer(+137806123398222701841183371720896367762643312000384664331464775521549852095523076769401159497458526446001)
 ```

+### float

+work in progress

 ## warning
-This a pet project to explore arbitrary precision integers.
+This a pet project to explore arbitrary precision arithmetic.
 If you need arbitrary precision arithmetic, consider using something more mature like [GMP](https://gmplib.org).

 ## author